2024

 • Each employee must carry out the dare written on the block they remove.

-This activity is for fun and a great relationship builder.
+This activity is fun and is a great relationship builder.
 It also helps employees become more comfortable with their fellow team members.

 23. The One Question Icebreaker